ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/autograder/250725 - Anvi Kohli/index.md

 To help me get familiar with our existing codebase and gain hands-on experience with the Go programming language, my mentor assigned me an [Open Issue](https://github.com/edulinq/autograder-server/issues/141) of the repo.
 Here is my progress on the same: [PR#194](https://github.com/edulinq/autograder-server/pull/194).

-Autograder is a tool used to grade programming assignments by measuring code similarity between student submissions.
+The Autograder is a tool used to grade programming assignments by measuring code similarity between student submissions.
+One of the features of the autograder server is it's ability to provide code analysis across a large number of code submissions.
 It leverages source code plagiarism detection engines like JPlag and Dolos to analyze and compare assignments during the grading process.
 This pull request introduces the ability to pass custom arguments to these engines, allowing more control and flexibility in how similarity is calculated.

-As someone with no prior experience with either contributing to open source or in coding with go, I was consistently encouraged and supported by my mentors, Lucas and Eriq, who gave me valuable guidance on writing more cleaner, and efficient code.
+As someone with no prior experience with either contributing to open source or in coding in the Go programming language, I was consistently encouraged and supported by my mentors, Lucas and Eriq, who gave me valuable guidance on writing cleaner, and efficient code.
 This experience taught me about the importance of code quality and maintainability in production-level open-source collaborative projects.

 ## Learning